Treme (TV series): Critical response

 Reception by television critics has been very positive.
 For the first season, the review aggregator website Rotten Tomatoes reported a 98% approval rating based on 40 critic reviews.
 The website's critics consensus reads, "Tremes spicy mix of interesting characters, great music, dense plotting, and a unique milieu make for one of the most original shows on television."
 Metacritic, which uses a weighted average, assigned a score of 88 out of 100 based on 32 critics, indicating "universal acclaim".
 For the second season, Rotten Tomatoes reported a 100% approval rating based on 24 critic reviews.
 The website's critics consensus reads, "Ambitious, dense, and terrifically acted, Treme deepens in its second season while retaining the regional flavor that made it so intriguing to begin with."
 Metacritic assigned a score of 84 out of 100 based on 17 critics, indicating "universal acclaim".

 For the third season, Rotten Tomatoes reported a 100% approval rating based on 13 critic reviews.
 The website's critics consensus reads, "A dense, skillful portrait of a city, season three of Treme stays focused on the fiercely loyal characters who must rebuild their community to survive long after the news cycle has ended."
 Metacritic assigned a score of 77 out of 100 based on 4 critics, indicating "generally favorable reviews".
 For the fourth season, Rotten Tomatoes reported a 90% approval rating based on 20 critic reviews.
 The website's critics consensus reads, "Treme is a well-executed, high quality drama that boasts naturalism in its performances and atmosphere, along with a toe-tapping soundtrack."
 Metacritic assigned a score of 80 out of 100 based on 10 critics, indicating "generally favorable reviews".

 The New York Times critic Alessandra Stanley viewed the series as a sign of the city's inextinguishable joie de vivre.
 Salons Heather Havrilesky remarked that Treme "epitomizes the sort of great storytelling we all thirst for on TV but rarely find."

-Adolph L. Reed Jr. (professor of political science at University of Pennsylvania) has criticized the series for its clichéd portrayal of the city and the issues around Katrina.